selinon/selinon/docs.source/faq.rst

 I see only one contributor, should I trust you?
 ***********************************************

 There is currently one contributor, but every project started somehow.
-Selinon was designed for `fabric8-analytics project at Red Hat <https://github.com/fabric8-analytics>`_, where it is still used and it already served (I believe) hundreds of thousands tasks or flows (if not more).
+Selinon was designed for `fabric8-analytics project at Red Hat <https://github.com/fabric8-analytics>`_ that gathers project information for `openshift.io <https://openshift.io>`_ (introduced at the Red Hat 2017 summit keynote), where it is still used and it already served (I believe) hundreds of thousands tasks or flows (if not more).
 If you find Selinon interesting for your use-case, feel free to use it (and buy me some beer or at least let me know `that you like it or any experiences you have <https://saythanks.io/to/fridex>`_).

 If you find a bug, place for enhancement or anything where I can be helpful, feel free to let me know.
-And not to forget even you can be :ref:`Selinon developer <development>`.
+And not to forget - even you can be :ref:`Selinon developer <development>`.

 Dispatcher does not work properly or hangs in an infinite loop.
 ***************************************************************